Lee Health COVID-19 Vaccine Updates

 The virus can cause symptoms such as fever, cough and shortness of breath or difficulty breathing.
 Some patients only show mild symptoms and recover, but others have developed life-threatening complications like pneumonia.

-On April 24, the Centers for Disease Control and Prevention (CDC) added six symptoms to its coronavirus list: Chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
+On April 24, the Centers for Disease Control and Prevention (CDC) added six symptoms to its coronavirus list: Chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.

 The CDC says these symptoms can appear two to 14 days after exposure to the coronavirus.
+More symptoms may be added to the list as scientists learn more about the virus

 How can you avoid COVID-19?